mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/index.md

   - Datacenter name

-  - Zone name that contains ESXi hosts for your cluster's nodes
+  - Zone name that contains [ESXi hosts][vmware-esxi-hosts] for your cluster's nodes

   - Datastore name for the disk to be used for the VMs in the cluster